adelsmee/PearshapedJobApplication/README.md

 This is my attempt at parsing the Lonely Planet XML into a series of web pages.
-I've used JavaScript running on Node.js for the server-side processing.
+I've used JavaScript running on Node.js for server-side processing.

-Run the application in Node.js through bin/lonely-planet.js followed by the relative location of the taxonomy file, the destinations file and the output folder where you would like your site to be created.
+To run from the command line cd to the root directory of the application:

+node bin/lonely-planet.js <taxonomyfile> <destinationfile> <outputdirectory>

+* All paths should be relative to the root directory of the application.

 E.g.